DungTranCyber/DungTranCyber/README.md

 I use this GitHub as a cybersecurity operations portfolio.
 The goal is to show how I think through vulnerability management problems, remediation workflows, asset visibility, and security automation.

+> **Portfolio status:** This portfolio is still being updated.
+Projects with blue clickable titles have full repo write-ups available now.
+Other listed projects are planned or still being cleaned up with sanitized notes, scripts, and documentation.

 ## Featured Portfolio Projects

 ### 1. Vulnerability Report Automation